reltoom/Meal-Share/README.md

 ## Validator Test

 * [W3C](https://validator.w3.org/nu/) is used to validate the HTML for Meal Share, there are no errors.
-* [JShint](https://jshint.com/) is used to check the JSX code for Meal Share.
-Mostly refererences to ES6, but no errors.
+* [ESlint](https://eslint.org/play/) is used to check the JSX code for Meal Share.
+Shows parsing error for '<' after the return, but does not affect functionality.

 ## Credits